Menu

 Autumn 2

-The local settlement we will be focusing on is Brinklow.
+Our Geography driver theme this half term is called, ‘Can we map a local settlement?’
+The settlement we will be focusing on is Brinklow.
 The children will learn where Brinklow is and will be analysing a map of Brinklow using a key, four figure grid references and compass points.
-The children will be identifying human and physical features in Brinklow and comparing an aerial photo of Brinklow to a map of it.
-Next the children will discover why people settled in Brinklow (putting it into its Historical context).
-After this, we will spend a day in Brinklow (date to be confirmed and a letter will be sent out soon)!
+The children will identify human and physical features in Brinklow and compare an aerial photo of Brinklow to a map of it.
+Next, the children will discover why people settled in Brinklow (putting it into its Historical context).
+After this, we will spend a day in Brinklow.
 During this fieldtrip, the children will use a map to navigate around the village, link features to prior learning in History (Roman Road), visit landmarks like the Motte and Bailey and other places they identified on their map previously.
-During this fieldtrip the children will be creating their own sketch maps, photographing features of land use and be continuing to consider: why people settled there?
+The children will also be creating their own sketch maps, photographing features of land use and continue to consider: why people settled there?
 Why do people choose to live there now?
 How has land use changed – economically, trade etc?
 Once we have returned to school the children will create finished versions of their sketch maps with photos and clear labels for land use.

 English

 In English this half term, the children will be focusing on narrative poetry.
 We will be reading ‘The Highwayman’ by Alfred Noyes in our English lessons.
 Some of the vocabulary in the poem is quite complicated so we will be working on the poem in verses to help the children understand it.
 We will also be identifying different types of figurative language Noyes has used and for what effect.
 As part of this work, we will be learning some of the poem and completing lots of drama work linked with it.
-Using all the new vocabulary the children have learnt they will then turn the narrative poem into a narrative story.
+Using all the new vocabulary the children have learnt, they will then turn the narrative poem into a narrative story.
 Next the children will write a diary entry as if they are a character in the poem.
 Finally, they will write a newspaper report about an event in the poem.

 Maths